File operations in Angular File Manager component

 Delete

-The following table represents the request parameters of delete operations.
+The following table outlines the request parameters for delete operations:

 Parameter Type Default Explanation